Our Team at Newcastle City Cross Country at Walbottle Campus

 - whose parents are in the armed services, or have been in the last 4 years.

-All schools have the freedom to spend the Premium, which is additional to the underlying school’s budget, in a way they think will best support the raising of attainment for pupils on Pupil Premium and other pupils, dependent on need.
+All schools have the freedom to spend this premium, which is additional to the underlying school’s budget, in a way they think will best support the raising of attainment for pupils on Pupil Premium and other pupils, dependent on need.

 - We ensure that teaching and learning opportunities meet the needs of all pupils